-While we have data on mortality rates for a number of individual medieval towns that we use to assess the Black Death's impact in specific locations, our score is not simply a reflection of how intense the outbreak was in the nearest town only.
+While we have data on mortality rates for a number of individual medieval towns that we use to assess the Black Death's impact, our score is not simply a reflection of how intense the outbreak was in the nearest town only.
 Instead, it is a composite measurement, accounting for the extent to which the area around any specific location was affected.
-The key substantive reason for computing the score in this manner is the following:
+The key substantive reason for computing the score in this manner is as follows.
+Labor is a highly mobile factor of production.
+Accordingly, if the Black Death only has a minor impact or only hits a small number of locations in an area, labor supply can return to an old equilibrium more quickly due to regional market forces.
+But if many locations in an area are severely hit by an adverse shock at the same time, then returning to a previous equilibrium is much more difficult, even with a mobile production factor like labor.

-&lt;sup>15For instance, as of 1890 all major parties began to become more active in rural areas that had previously been dominated by the landed elites (Eley, 1986).
+10For instance, as of 1890 all major parties began to become more active in rural areas that had previously been dominated by the landed elites (Eley, 1986).

-$^{16}$ In terms of electoral disputes, however, we investigate a longer period as detailed in the next section.
+11In terms of electoral disputes, however, we investigate a longer period as detailed in the next section.